blairpaul09/calendar/README.md

 ## The CalendarEventBuilder

-- `for($user)` Required: the method to set which user will the calendar event be created.
+- `for($user)` Required: the method to set which user will the calendar event to be created.

 - `->startAt($startDate)` Required: the method to set the start date of the event.